ADU Construction Permits in

 Standard Ordinances & Processing Time

-While local rules in Smith County may vary slightly from municipality to municipality, standard US zoning dictates that: ADUs typically have maximum square footage limits (often 800-1200 sq ft), height restrictions, and usually require dedicated off-street parking depending on local zoning.
+Key code points for a ADU Construction in Smith County: ADUs typically have maximum square footage limits (often 800-1200 sq ft), height restrictions, and usually require dedicated off-street parking depending on local zoning.

 Estimated processing time in Smith County: 10 to 14 business days.